 As we delve into the historical records it becomes amply clear that awarding 'statesman' was not the only factor that raised eyebrows among the critics but awarding dissidents was also a concern and was seen as interference into internal matters of the nations.
 The year 1935 witnessed one such case, although the award was given in the following year but not before creating enough controversy.
 The recipient was the German pacifist and one of Hitler's strongest critic, Carl Von Ossietzky.
 At this juncture, the peace prize was already being seen as a symbol against fascism and had completely submerged into politics.
 In 1935, Ossietzky failed to make the cut and the prize that year was withheld.
 The following year, however, an overwhelming 86 nominations were received for Ossietzky, signed by hundreds of parliamentarians and scholars from ten different nations.
 A classic case of strong lobbying perhaps.
 Halvdan Koht again features in this controversy as he was one of the opposing voices both as a foreign minister and as a committee adviser.
 A clear case of conflict of interest also becomes apparent here vis a vis Halvdan's political profile and the fact that he was attempting not to irk Hitler.
 The eventual consequence of this entire episode was Hitler barring all Germans from accepting a Nobel Prize and creating the German National Prize for Art and Science as an alternative.
 In the years that followed the committee's choices were further questioned as interference by ruling dispensation of various countries.
 Whether it was the case of Dalai Lama and Liu Xiaobo that angered the Chinese or that of Al Gore or Aung San Suu Kyi.

 Another of the Norwegian Committee's criticized decision was awarding the peace prize to US Secretary of State, Henry Kissinger for his efforts towards the Vietnam peace accord in 1973.
-He was a joint recipient along with Vietnamese politician Le Duc Tho, who declined the Nobel Peace Prize stating "his opposite number had violated the truce".
-The war in Vietnam was far from over and the celebration of peace was irrelevant.
+He was a joint recipient along with Vietnamese politician Le Duc Tho, who declined the Nobel Peace Prize stating he was not in the position to accept the award - The war in Vietnam was far from over and the celebration of peace was irrelevant.
 Besides one doesn't even have to critically examine the role Kissinger played in the Vietnam war in which around two million lives were lost.

 A rather curious case which has even been acknowledged as an error by the Nobel Committee was the omission of Mahatma Gandhi.
 He was undoubtedly 20th century's international peace icon, whose non-violent protest against British Colonization became iconic.
 Though one can only speculate what could have been the reason?
 Perhaps, Norway did not wish to offend England.
 Gandhi received a total of 12 nominations between the year 1937 to 1948.
 That, of course, cannot be a supporting argument either.
 Jane Addams, another prominent peace activist and founder of Women's International League for Peace and Freedom was nominated on 91 occasions between 1916 to 1931, before finally getting felicitated with the prestigious award.
 The Nobel Committee, however, did acknowledge Gandhi as a 'Missing Laureate'.
 Geir Lundestad, Secretary of Norwegian Nobel Committee in 2006 said, "Gandhi could do without the Nobel Peace Prize, whether Nobel Committee can do without Gandhi is the question".